json-schema-form/angular-schema-form/docs/index.md

 default values within the schema using the custom attribute `x-schema-form`. `x-schema-form` should be a form object and acts as form definition defaults for that field.

+Note: If adding a titleMap it MUST be in the object list format as demonstrated in the example below.

 Example schema.
 ```js
 {